-At the beginning of each Axis power's turn, check to see if at least 8 victory cities have continuously been under Axis control since the end of that power's last turn (they need not be the same 8 cities).
-If that's true, then check to see if at least 1 of the victory cities that the Axis controls is an Axis capital (Berlin or Rome).
-If one of them is an Axis capital, or if the current power liberates one by the end of the turn, the Axis wins the game.
+At the beginning of Japan's turn, check to see if at least 6 victory cities have continuously been under Japan's control since the end of Japan's last turn.
+If that's true, then check to see if 1 of the victory cities that Japan controls is Tokyo.
+If one of them is Tokyo, or if Japan liberates Tokyo by the end of the turn, Japan wins the game.

-At the beginning of each Allied power's turn, check to see if Berlin and Rome have continuously been under Allied control since the end of that power's last turn.
-If that's true, then check to see if the Allies also control at least 1 Allied capital (Washington, London, Paris, or Moscow).
+At the beginning of each Allied power's turn, check to see if Tokyo has continuously been under Allied control since the end of that power's last turn.
+If that's true, then check to see if the Allies also control at least 1 Allied capital (Calcutta, Sydney, or San Francisco).
 If they do, or if the current power liberates an Allied capital by the end of the turn, the Allies win the game.